jaffarkeikei/EduVisionAI/README.md

-# AI-Powered Personalized Feedback for Education in Underprivileged Areas
+# AI-Powered Personalized Feedback for Education

 ## Table of Contents
 1. [Introduction](#introduction)